Przemyslaw11/Images_classification_model/README.md

 # Images-classification-model
-Model was made as a taskin the science club : AGH_RACING
+Model was made as a task in the science club : AGH_RACING

 ## Model's basic documentation:
 ⚫ Dataset consists of 60000 photos.
 Training set consists of 50000 photos (83,33%) and testing set consists of 10000 photos (16,66%)